 George Foster: 52 Home Runs in 1977

 George Foster hit 348 home runs with 1,239 RBI during his 18-year MLB career, which is definitely not something to overlook.
 However, when you take a peek at his year-by-year stats, it’s pretty clear when his prime was.
 It happened from 1976 (his age-27 season) to 1979 (his age-30 season).
 During that time, he slugged 151 home runs and 488 RBI, appeared in four straight All-Star Games, and finished in the top-12 of NL MVP voting each year.
-He also slugged more than 30 homers in a year in three straight seasons, which were the only times he got over that number in his career.
+He also slugged 30-plus homers in three straight seasons, which were the only times he got over that number in his career.

-Foster posted a slugging percentage over .600 in each of the final four months of the year, but July and August were his best months in accumulating home runs.
+Foster posted a slugging percentage over .600 in each of his final four months of the year, but July and August were his best when it came to accumulating home runs.
 He hit nearly half of his season-long total (24) during this span, with 12 coming in each month.

 Ted Kluszewski: 49 Home Runs in 1954

-I’m not going to lie, I didn’t know much about Ted Kluszewski before doing some research on him since he’s heavily featured on the Reds’ home run leaderboards, but the dude seemed like an absolute baller.
-His power didn’t blossom until his seventh year in the majors, but when it did, it was fast and furious for a short period of time.
+I’m not going to lie, I didn’t know much about Ted Kluszewski before doing some research on him since he’s heavily featured on the Reds’ home run leaderboards.
+But the dude seemed like an absolute baller.
+His power didn’t blossom until his seventh year in the majors.
+When it did, it was fast and furious for a short period of time.

 Eugenio Suárez: 49 Home Runs in 2019